 Board Committee membership and responsibilities are reviewed regularly to ensure maximum effectiveness.
-The Terms of Reference for the Dexus Board and the Board Committees are reviewed at least annually.
+The Terms of Reference for the Dexus Board and the Board Committees are reviewed at least annually and are available at www.dexus.com/corporategovernance.

 Non-Executive Directors have a standing invitation to attend any or all Board Committee meetings.
 Each Board Committee meeting considers improvements to reporting or processes that would benefit the Committee, as well as any items that require immediate reference to the Board or a regulator (where applicable).